cfpb/design-system/docs/pages/buttons.md

           </div>
         variation_name: Destructive button
         variation_specs: ""
-        variation_description: A destructive action is an action that will lead to data loss, for example, deleting data from a form or removing a file that was previously uploaded.
-Although a destructive action can be visually styled as a button, we recommend using the [destructive link](https://cfpb.github.io/design-system/components/links#destructive-link)
+        variation_description: Although a destructive action can be visually styled as a button, we recommend using the [destructive
+          link](https://cfpb.github.io/design-system/components/links#destructive-link)
           visual styling on cf.gov products for consistency.
       - variation_is_deprecated: false